Information disclosure based on the TCFD recommendations

 Technology

-• Survey of trends in energy-saving technologies in POS products, development of elemental technologies, and human resource development.
+• Survey of trends in energy-saving technologies in products, development of elemental technologies, and human resource development.

 • Trend survey and adoption study of key units and components with high energy-saving performance.

-• Loss of sales opportunities due to lack of energy saving and renewable energy benefits to customers from solutions to the rapidly growing demand for decarbonization-related products and services
+• Loss of sales opportunities due to lack of energy-saving and renewable energy benefits to customers from solutions to the rapidly growing demand for decarbonization-related products and services.

-• Study and proposal of energy-saving by solutions
+• Study and proposal of energy-saving by solutions.

 • Feasibility study of renewable energy by solutions.